 \section{Introduction}

 The study of automorphisms of K3 surfaces has seen a very intense activity in the last 40 years.
-In the 80's Nikulin ad Stark proved that a group acting purely non-symplectically on a K3 is cyclic an finite~\cite{Nik76, Ste85}.
-In~\cite{MO98}, Machida and Oguiso prove that such a group can have order at most 66; if the group has prime order, then its maximal order is 19.
+In~\cite{Nik76, Ste85} Nikulin and Stark proved that a group acting purely non-symplectically on an algebraic K3 is cyclic and finite.
+More in particular, Nikulin proves that such a group can have order at most 66; if the group has prime order, then its maximal order is 19, \cite[Theorem 0.1.c), Corollary 3.2]{Nik80}.
 In these notes we consider non-symplectic automorphisms of order $3$, a topic extensively treated in~\cite{AS08, Tak11}.
-In particular, we focus on the interplay between the existence of non-symplectical automorphism of order $3$, a given polarization, and the Picard number of the surface, as already done in~\cite{FNP22} for non-symplectic involutions.
+In particular, we focus on the interplay between the existence of non-symplectical automorphism of order $3$, a polarization of given degree, and the Picard number of the surface, as already done in~\cite{FNP22} for non-symplectic involutions.